fish-shell/fish-shell/README.rst

 ::

-   sudo apt install build-essential cmake libpcre2-dev gettext
+   sudo apt install build-essential cmake libpcre2-dev gettext libncurses-dev

 On RedHat, CentOS, or Amazon EC2 everything should be preinstalled.